| November 2008 Election Results | January 2009 Election Results |

 return to top

-Maine Residents: at least one party (the bride or groom) must be a Vassalboro resident.
+Maine Residents: at least one party must be a Vassalboro resident.

 Out-of-State Couples: can file their intentions in any municipal office.

-2) Previous Marriages: If either the bride or groom has been previously married, a certified copy of the death record or divorce decree with a raised seal, whichever ended the previous marriage, must be presented to the clerk prior to the processing of the marriage license.
+2) Previous Marriages: If either party has been previously married, a certified copy of the death record or divorce decree with a raised seal, whichever ended the previous marriage, must be presented to the clerk prior to the processing of the marriage license.
 The marriage license will not be issued without the proper record/decree.

 A certified copy of a divorce decree may be obtained from the clerk of courts in the county where the divorce was filed.
 The clerk of courts will certify the document using an embossed seal.
 Photocopies are not accepted.